 Can VIVITROL cause liver damage or hepatitis?

 Yes.
 One serious side effect of VIVITROL is liver damage or hepatitis.
 Naltrexone, the active ingredient in VIVITROL, can cause liver damage or hepatitis.
-Tell your doctor if you have any of the following symptoms of liver problems during VIVITROL treatment:
+Tell your healthcare provider if you have any of the following symptoms of liver problems during VIVITROL treatment:

 - Stomach area pain lasting more than a few days